marazmiki/django-webdav-storage/README.rst

     :target: https://pypi.python.org/pypi/django-webdav-storage/
     :alt: Supported Python versions

-This application allows you easily save media and static files into webdav storage.
+This application allows you to easily save media and static files into a webdav storage.

 Dependencies
 ------------